 Why Local Residents Dread Boston Moving Day

 Did we mention a large number of moving trucks driving around?
 Getting around Boston traffic on an average day can be challenging.
 Throwing in lots of large, bulky vehicles driven by unsure drivers looking in vain for parking slots makes getting around nearly impossible.
-Moving Day also brings people dumping their trash and unwanted furniture along the city streets.
+Moving Day also brings people dumping their trash and unwanted furniture along the city streets making the dog-friendly city unattractive.
 Going to your local bakery can feel like being forced to navigate an unauthorized obstacle course.

 How You Can Make It Better

 We won’t pretend this guide will solve all your Moving Day-related issues.
 Accept that your life will be terrible to a certain extent for that period.
 What we can do is offer advice on making it less awful and possibly getting through it without turning on the friends who did end up showing up to help you throughout the day.
 Those who aren’t moving will also find ways to get through this period with less frustration.

 Accomplishing specific tasks ahead of time can make Moving Day easier to manage.
 The worst thing you can do is wait until the last minute to prepare.
 Doing that guarantees being hit with the full force of the worst Moving Day has to offer.
 Spare yourself a little pain and try doing these things at least a few weeks before your move-in date.